husarion/erc2025/RULES.md

 ## Equipment and infrastructure usage

 Operator and the Organizer will provide some infrastructure for the Competition.
-This includes but it's not limited to the platforms (Husarion Panther and Husarion Lynx), accessories specific for each of the tasks, the Marsyard environment, and the Husarnet connectivity.
+This includes but it's not limited to the platforms (Husarion Panther), accessories specific for each of the tasks, the Marsyard environment, and the Husarnet connectivity.
 The Teams will be granted remote access to such infrastructure and are subject to the Fair Use Policy.
 The Fair Use Policy expects that some wear and tear will occur during the Competition and that the Teams will use the infrastructure in a responsible way.
 The Teams are responsible for any damage or abnormal wear and tear caused by them to the infrastructure.

 Any attempts to destroy or damage the infrastructure will result in disqualification.
 Any attempts to use the infrastructure for purposes other than the Competition will result in disqualification.
 Any attempts to circumvent the security policies or separation between the Teams will result in disqualification.
 Any attempts of unauthorized access to the infrastructure of both the Competition and other Teams will result in disqualification.